ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 ### Experiment 1: HydroDefault

-#### Set up config and directories for experiment 1
+#### Set up configuration and directories for HydroDefault

 Once the baseline run is complete, you can set up the experiment with default 'hydrology-only' (no changes to parameters or input data):

-1. Navigate to the `/ve_example/out/` folder.
+- Navigate to the `/ve_example/out/` folder.
-1. Copy the `ve_full_model_configuration.toml` file and rename it, for example to `experiment1_config.toml`.
+- Copy the `ve_full_model_configuration.toml` file and rename it, for example to `experiment1_config.toml`.
 We moved this file to a separate folder `/ve_example/static_config/`.
-1. Set the status flags to `static = true` for all but the hydrology model, for example:
+- Set the status flags to `static = true` for all but the hydrology model, for example:

   ```toml
   [abiotic_simple]
   static=true
   ```

-1. Create a new output folder for your experiment, for example `/ve_example/experiment1_out/`.
+- Create a new output folder for your experiment, for example `/ve_example/experiment1_out/`.
 This is essential because the Virtual Ecosystem output files always have the same name and cannot be overwritten; if they already exist in your output folder, the model will crash.

-#### Run experiment 1
+#### Run HydroDefault experiment

 To run the static model use the following command, making sure that it points to your updated configuration file: